IGEDAR/IGEDA/README.md

 Welcome to iGEDA (Interactive Web Application Gene Expression Data Analysis ) !!

-iGEDA is an R (v4.2.2) and web application using Shiny platform.
+iGEDA is an Rstudio(v4.2.2) and web application using Shiny platform.

 iGEDA provides a hassle-free and interactive user experience in gene expression data analysis and exploration.